Russet sparrow: Breeding

 The russet sparrow's breeding season is short, lasting about three months.
 The Himalayan subspecies cinnamomeus has been recorded breeding from April to August, the nominate subspecies breeds from May to July, and the subspecies intensior is believed to breed in March.
 During its breeding season, the russet sparrow is not gregarious, and its nests are dispersed uniformly rather than clustered.
 Its nests are most frequently built in tree cavities, often disused woodpecker nests.
-The russet sparrow has been recorded breeding alongside the Eurasian tree sparrow and white wagtail in black kite nests, taking advantage of the territorial defence of the kites to avoid nest predation.
+The russet sparrow has been recorded breeding alongside the tree sparrow and white wagtail in black kite nests, taking advantage of the territorial defence of the kites to avoid nest predation.
 Other nest locations include the eaves of thatched roofs, stone walls and embankments, and electric junction boxes.
-In Bhutan, it nests in holes in the outer walls of monasteries, often alongside the Eurasian tree sparrow.
+In Bhutan, it nests in holes in the outer walls of monasteries, often alongside the tree sparrow.
 In Sakhalin, it will sometimes build free-standing nests in bushes.
 The russet sparrow also uses the disused nests of the red-rumped swallow, and a pair of russet sparrows has been recorded attempting to oust a pair of black-crested tits from their nest.

 The male chooses the nest site, and uses it for his courtship display, spending much time calling nearby.
 When a female comes near a male at his nest the male begins to display by raising his head, drooping his wings, pushing his chest forward, and lowering his tail.
 He then bows up and down in front of the female, who will lunge and then fly away if unreceptive.
 Both sexes take part in building the nest, which consists of a loose, untidy bunch of dry grass which fills the nesting cavity, lined with fur and feathers for warmth.

 Eggs are elongated ovals, with a fine texture and a slight gloss.
 They are whitish in overall colour with a grey tinge and brown spots, streaks, or blotches.
 The average size of the egg is 19.2×14.2 millimetres (0.75×0.55 in).
-Eggs are similar to those of the Eurasian tree sparrow, differing in a duller colour and more narrow shape, though they cannot be separated from those of the other sparrows with certainty.
+Eggs are similar to those of the tree sparrow, differing in a duller colour and more narrow shape, though they cannot be separated from those of the other sparrows with certainty.
 Two clutches of four or sometimes five or six eggs are laid in a year.
 In Hokkaidō, clutches are laid between early May and early July, with two peaks in laying around mid May and late June.
 Both sexes incubate and feed the young, with the male often being more active in feeding the nestlings.
 In Hokkaidō, nestlings hatch weighing about 2 to 5 g, and fledge 14 or 15 days after hatching, weighing 15 to 55 g.
 The common cuckoo has been recorded in old literature as a brood parasite of the russet sparrow.